Register | Login | Contact Us

 Health & Fitness

-If you’ve ever wished for a week or two to reboot, this is it.
-Treat yourself to health, beauty, and restorative treatments in our all new Sanctum Spa.
 With a focus on wellness and vigour, our relaxing spa offers you the chance to focus on you—something you don’t always have time to do at home.
 Enjoy an oceanfront massage, a quick manicure before hitting the town to explore, teeth whitening, barber services, or even a healing acupuncture treatment.
+But beyond the Sanctum, Azamara is also pleased to offer a full range of complimentary onboard fitness and nutrition classes, including one-on-one personal training for an additional cost.
+If you’ve ever wished for a week or two to reboot, this is it.

 Health & Fitness Types